compiler-experts/miniJava/README.md

 ## How to contribute to the Project

-If you are a team member of the project, please follow the [Working Standard](./WorkingStandard.md) to make appropriate contributions
+If you are a team member of the project, please review the [Guidelines for Contributing](./CONTRIBUTING.md) to this repository in order to make appropriate contributions

 ## To do list